dotnet/docs/docs/core/compatibility/configuration/7.0/diagnostics-config-section.md

 ## Reason for change

-To support a new feature where <xref:System.Diagnostics?displayProperty=fullName> reads from the *app.config* file, we had to add the implicit `<section name="system.diagnostics" ... >` element.
+To support a new feature where <xref:System.Diagnostics?displayProperty=fullName> reads from the *app.config* file, we had to add the implicit `<section name="system.diagnostics">` element.

 ## Recommended action